sdtemple/isweep/docs/source/index.rst

 The automated workflows are:

-* `workflow/scan-selection`: detects selected loci with rigorous multiple testing thresholds
+* :ref:`_selection-scan`: detects selected loci with rigorous multiple testing thresholds
-* `workflow/model-selection`: estimates the location, allele frequency, and selection coefficient of a sweep
+* :ref:`_hard-sweeps`: estimates the location, allele frequency, and selection coefficient of a sweep
-* `workflow/scan-case-control`: detects loci where IBD rates differ between binary cases and controls
+* :ref:`_case-control-scan`: detects loci where IBD rates differ between binary cases and controls
-* `workflow/prepare`: supports haplotype phasing, local ancestry, and kinship inference
+* :ref:`_prepare`: supports haplotype phasing, local ancestry, and kinship inference

-Each automated workflow has a dedicated page under Usage.
+Each automated workflow has a dedicated page under :doc:`usage`.
+The general way to run these methods is:

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+1. Navigate to the appropriate workflow directory
+2. Modify parameters in YAML configuration files
+3. Send the jobs to a cluster with ``nohup snakemake [...] &``

 Installation
 --------